-Have you received a notice from the ATO requiring you to provide information and documents by a certain date or attend a formal interview?
+Have you received an ATO investigation request – a notice from the ATO requiring you to provide information and documents by a certain date or attend a formal interview?

 This Notice is called a Section 353-10 notice.